 So sit back and relax, we’re going on a tiger safari!

-The Best Wild Tiger Parks Are All in India (and the Cheapest)
+The Best Places to See Wild Tigers Are in India

 If you want to maximize your chances of spotting a wild tiger you really have to go to India.
-The states of Madya Pradesh and Rajasthan in particular.
+The states of Madhya Pradesh and Rajasthan in particular.

-Bandhavgarh National Park is a smaller and more wooded park but with the highest density of wild tigers in India.
+- Bandhavgarh National Park is a smaller and more wooded park with the highest density of wild tigers in India.